tytydraco/yessleep/out/I_Survived_Because_My_Brother_Once_Made_a_Joke_About_Bathroom_Stalls.md

 —Then the gunshot came.

 I'd never heard one before, not really, not outside a television.
 It wasn't like television.
 Flatter.
 Closer to a slap than a boom.

 My stomach dropped straight through the floor of that stall and kept falling.

-*Oh lord.*
+*Oh God.*

 I didn't move.
 My legs started to cramp from holding still but I didn't move.
 My own breathing got loud enough in my ears that I clamped a hand over my mouth, hard.

-I heard muffled boots walking through the product aisles like there was nowhere else in the world they needed to be.
+I heard muffled boots walking through the aisles like there was nowhere else in the world they needed to be.
 They were squeaky but had weight to them.

 Then the boots started making their way toward the back.
 Toward the hallway.

-Toward me.
+Toward *me*.

 I thought about climbing into the ceiling tile.
 I thought about the little frosted window over the sinks, too small for a grown man and I knew it, but thought about it anyway.
 I thought about just staying locked in that stall with my feet pulled up off the floor and praying.

 And then my brother was in my head.

 Butch's voice, clear as if he was standing next to me, thick with that drawl the army never managed to scrub out of him.
-We'd been on the couch years back, some slasher movie playing, and he'd said it half as a joke.
+We'd been on the couch years back, some slasher movie playing, and he'd said it half as a joke:

 *If I was ever in one of them movies and hiding in a bathroom, I ain't never leaving my stall door shut and locked.
 First thing they check.
 Locked door just tells 'em you're in there, waitin' on 'em.*

 I don't know why that was the thing that surfaced.
 It just was.